Degenerate coupled-cluster theory: Theories

 One way of generalizing a perturbation theory to a coupled-cluster theory is to perform an infinite partial summation of diagrams.
-Summing all ladder and ring diagrams of MBPT leads to D-MBPT($\infty$) of Bartlett and Shavitt,\cite{Bartlett1977,Bartlett1978} which is identified as the linearized coupled-cluster doubles (LCCD) method.\cite{shavitt} Since $\Delta$CC theory is an infinite partial summation of $\Delta$MP diagrams (see Sec.\ \ref{sec:HCPT}), the former can be viewed as a CC Green's function.
+Summing all ladder and ring diagrams of MBPT leads to D-MBPT($\infty$) of Bartlett and Shavitt,\cite{Bartlett1977,Bartlett1978} which is identified as linearized coupled-cluster doubles (LCCD).\cite{shavitt} Similar infinite summations of ladder and ring diagrams of MBGF have been performed under such names as the Tamm--Dancoff approximation,\cite{Linderberg67,Purvis1974,Schirmer1978,Walter1981,Hirata_PRA2024} Brueckner--Hartree--Fock method,\cite{Day1967,Baldo1999} and T approximation.\cite{Kadanoff_book} They may be regarded as linearized-coupled-cluster Green's functions.
+Since $\Delta$CC theory is an infinite partial summation of $\Delta$MP diagrams (see Sec.\ \ref{sec:HCPT}), $\Delta$CC theory can also be considered a coupled-cluster Green's function in the diagonal, frequency-independent ansatz for nondegenerate and degenerate references.
+It is convergent toward FCI for all states and superior to either Feynman--Dyson perturbative MBGF or $\Delta$MP theory.

-$\Delta$CC theory as a Green's function theory may be criticized for not having a well-defined self-energy, which is frequency-dependent and couples the IP and EA sectors, thus possessing the physical meanings and properties of a Feynman propagator.\cite{Kadanoff_book} The same criticism may apply to IP- and EA-EOM-CC theories and to $\Delta$MP theory to a lesser extent (the latter seems to admit a well-defined diagrammatic self-energy).
-However, as discussed above, $\Delta$MP theory is convergent at the FCI limits for most states, while divergent for other states, $\Delta$CC theory is always convergent for all states (Sec.\ \ref{sec:reverse}), but MBGF is always nonconvergent for most states.\cite{Hirata_PRA2024} From the point of view of chemistry (if not of physics\cite{dyson_physicsworld}), therefore, $\Delta$CC, $\Delta$MP, and EOM-CC theories are distinctly superior to MBGF theory and there seems no compelling reason to cast the former in the framework of the latter.

-A performance comparison of the $\Delta$CC, $\Delta$MP, IP- and EA-EOM-CC, and MBGF methods will be made in Sec.\ \ref{sec:Calc}.
+A performance comparison of the $\Delta$CC, $\Delta$MP, IP- and EA-EOM-CC, and MBGF methods will be presented in Sec.\ \ref{sec:Calc}.